RadiusNetworks/proximitykit-documentation/docs/android/getting-started.md

     /*
      * Now that everything is configured start the Proximity Kit Manager.
-     * This syncs with the Proximity Kit cloud and ensures necessary adapters
+     * This syncs with the Proximity Kit cloud servers and ensures necessary
-     * are initialized.
+     * adapters are initialized.
      */
     pkManager.start();
 }